Malinda Boehler, MSW, LCSW

 Site Director/Principle Investigator

-Malinda Boehler received her Bachelors of Social Work and her Masters of Social Work from Indiana University at Indianapolis.
-She has nearly 20 years of experience working in healthcare with vulnerable populations.
+Malinda received her Bachelors of Social Work and her Masters of Social Work from Indiana University at Indianapolis.
+In addition to serving as the MATEC Indiana Director, she is also the Director of Infectious Disease Services at Eskenazi Health.
+She has nearly 25 years of experience working in healthcare with vulnerable populations.
 Malinda has served MATEC in her current position since 2007.

 firstname.lastname@example.org • (317) 880-3519

-Karen Curd received her Bachelors of Science in Kinesiology from Indiana University in Bloomington, Indiana.
-She has over 15 years of experience in the field of STD/HIV.
+Karen received her Bachelors of Science in Kinesiology from Indiana University in Bloomington, Indiana.
+She has over 20 years of experience in the field of STI/HIV.
 Karen has served MATEC in her current position since 2011.

 email@example.com • (317) 880-3527

 Danielle received her Bachelors in Public Health from Purdue University in 2010.
 She has nearly 10 years of experience in public health and previously worked as an HIV Care Coordinator with the Eskenazi Health Infectious Diseases Clinic.
 Danielle joined MATEC Indiana in March of 2020 and develops the Indiana Public Health Academy training series.

 Bree Weaver, MD